 But what are your options?
 What tools are available?
 What challenges will you run into?
 Where do you begin?
 This comprehensive guide walks readers through the entire process of a migration to virtual desktops, from the initial phases of a VDI project through to the monitoring and management of fully deployed VMs.

+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content